Angeslab/Process-Journal/index.md

   <img src="images/Java-code.png" alt="Java code" style="display: block; margin-left: auto; margin-right: auto;"/>
 </p>

 Reflections: Automating mood detection based on BPM changes simplifies the user experience and makes the bracelet more responsive.
 I decided to log “Stressed” if BPM exceeds the rolling average by 15%, and “Calm” otherwise.
+I also created code in makecode of both block form and javascript as seen above.
+I am unsure whether this code works or dos not as I haven't gained access to a micro:bit yet, but the main structure of code is complete and can be worked on if needed during the next step of the prototype making process for Task 3.

 ## Week 8
-Focus: Coding the core code for heart rate monitoring, spike detection, and mood logging.
+Focus: Start and completion of PowerPoint and Script components

 Goals completed this week: